davisspe33/mdp/README.txt

 To get the plots of the validation and learning curves used in the project write up please uncomment the approperate parts in the main fuction.

+All of the code either came from the sklearn docs(https://scikit-learn.org/stable/modules/classes.html) or was written by me, Spencer Davis
+The datasets used in this project can be found in the 2 csv's.